YashIsACoder/random-walk-sim/README.md

 - Statistical analysis
 - CMake build system

+## How to use

+Go to build
+Run './random_walk --steps N --dim D --output {filename}.csv' csv file will be stored in ./data
+Move to scripts and run 'python plot_walk.py --file {filename}.csv'

 ### Theory

 A **random walk** is a discrete stochastic process where a particle takes successive random steps.